 robert.sharp@manhattan.edu

-Originally from New Mexico, Robert Sharp is the Donald J. O’Connor Endowed Faculty Fellow of Environmental Engineering at Manhattan College, where he teaches and directs an externally funded research laboratory specializing in advanced water and wastewater treatment, biological regrowth and corrosion, water, and wastewater disinfection, and energy and resource recovery.In Dr. Sharp’s laboratory at Manhattan College, both graduate and undergraduate research assistants carry out fundamental and applied research in the areas of biological nutrient removal, anaerobic digestion, bioenergy production, resource recovery from wastewater, microbial ecology, pathogen disinfection and regrowth, plasmid stability, and bioremediation.
+Originally from New Mexico, Robert Sharp is the Donald J. O’Connor Endowed Faculty Fellow of Environmental Engineering at Manhattan Univestiy, where he teaches and directs an externally funded research laboratory specializing in advanced water and wastewater treatment, biological regrowth and corrosion, water, and wastewater disinfection, and energy and resource recovery.In Dr. Sharp’s laboratory at Manhattan Univestiy, both graduate and undergraduate research assistants carry out fundamental and applied research in the areas of biological nutrient removal, anaerobic digestion, bioenergy production, resource recovery from wastewater, microbial ecology, pathogen disinfection and regrowth, plasmid stability, and bioremediation.
 His research results are detailed in more than 36 peer-reviewed journal articles and book chapters and he has presented over 50 papers at national and international environmental conferences.

 Research